-Employing a lighting designer to assist with the planning of lighting schemes is often essential, the but the budget gets of many don’t stretch far enough to allow for this.
-So here at Skinflint, our lighting designers will take a look at some of the basics for you to help you plan your kitchen lighting scheme for yourself.
+Employing a lighting designer to assist with the planning of lighting schemes is often essential, however the budgets of many don’t stretch far enough to allow it.
+So let our team of lighting designers here at skinflint take a look at some of the basics for you - and help you plan your kitchen lighting scheme for yourself.

 In any lighting scheme, but particularly installations within the workspace of a kitchen, every aspect of the room's usage needs to be taken into consideration.
 Before you start positioning your lights, be sure to spend at least half an hour curating a list of all your kitchen’s key functions.
 This will prove to be time well spent as it enables you to plan precisely where each light needs to be placed and outlines the roles they will be required to fulfil.

 A well-lit space is achieved by illuminating the right areas for the right tasks.
 A kitchen is a multifunctional room, just as many home spaces are.
 In them, we work preparing food on counter tops, cookers, and over sinks.
 The kitchen table is another place that attracts a great deal of activity and will also require the option of brighter lighting.
-Here, we may share meal preparation time socially with friends and family as well as dining, and dimmer more subtle mood lighting can create a suitably intimate environment.
+Here, we may share meal preparation time socially with friends and family as well as dining, so dimmer and more subtle mood lighting can create a suitably intimate environment.

 When planning, a good rule of thumb to consider is the ability to illuminate all the designated work areas.
 This may be through down-lighters, feature pendant lights over the counter, or hidden LED strips in your cupboard fascias.